 This turkey day, why not dazzle your family and friends with a perfectly carved turkey.
-It’s super easy if you follow these few steps and it will not only make your bird and table look more appetizing, it will make serving your dish even easier.
+It’s super easy if you follow these few simple steps.
+Not only will your bird and table look more appetizing, it will make serving even easier.

 Here’s all you’ll need:

 First remove the legs from the body of the bird.
 You do this by pulling the leg and slicing the skin between the breast and drumstick with your carving knife.
 Next, bend the leg back until it neatly pulls out.
 Use your kitchen scissors (or knife) to cut through the joints and the rest of skin to completely detach the leg.
 Repeat on the other side.

 Now for the breast meat.
 While many people prefer dark meat, the white meat is truly the star of the thanksgiving feast.
 So if you want your present your guests with beautifully cut slices of thick juicy breast meat that will make their mouths water, you’ll want to give yourself a generous piece of the breast for easy slicing.
 Keep the blade of the knife flush to the rib cage while you cut, using it as a guide, and cut along the cage until the entire breast is off.
 Repeat on the other side.
 Done right, you should have two large pieces of breast meat to slice as you please.

 Now separate the thigh from the drumstick by cutting the joint between the two using your scissors or blade.
 Once separated, cut the meat off the bone and slice if you don’t want to have any bones on your plate/board.